 I continued to return to Silvia: the Germans tried.

 I contacted her neighbors and friends from Gould Hill Road once again, none of whom remembered seeing a tattoo.
 I spoke with her doctor, who told me a wartime story, but he couldn’t remember mention of a concentration camp, nor had he seen an indelible mark on her arm.
 I also spoke with a woman at the office of the mortician who remembered Silvia distinctly.
 That November day was her first day at the office and a sad one.
-Without known family, the only story told about Silvia was her survival in the camps.
-In Silvia’s file there is a small notation written at the bottom: “Holocaust survivor”.
+Without a known family, the only story told about Silvia was her survival in the camps.
+In Silvia’s file, there is a small notation written at the bottom: “Holocaust survivor.”
 They had not looked for the numbered mark of Auschwitz.

 After receiving the archival documents from ITS, I spoke with an Estonian woman in Vermont who had fled from the Soviets with her family as a young girl, arriving in Danzig (Gdansk, Poland) in the autumn of 1944.
-Of the nearly 80,000 Estonian refugees, 40,000 people escaped to Germany; some fled by boat, others on foot, by car, bicycle or horse drawn wagon.
+Of the nearly 80,000 Estonian refugees, 40,000 people escaped to Germany; some fled by boat, others on foot, by car, bicycle or horse-drawn wagon.
 Behind them was the rear guard.
 Burdened with the numbness of fear and grief, as well as their packs of essentials, refugees crossed lethal waters and many borders, leaving behind far more than their personal belongings in the chaos.